Originally published at ResalesDVC

 If you attempt to cancel a trip you might get a warning that you will be charged a cancellation fee.
 I have canceled a trip within Walt Disney World and was not charged a fee, though these policies are subject to change at any time.

 You are encouraged to give feedback after your ride and I always do.
-It’s mostly five stars, but I did give a negative review for my negative experience.
+It’s mostly five stars, but I did give a negative review of my negative experience.
 This helps keep the service reliable for everyone so don’t feel bad about giving negative feedback if your experience was off in any way.

 I hope this article helped you understand how Uber and Lyft work at Walt Disney World.
 I think they are an affordable and convenient option for getting around and I expect I’ll use them again on all of my future trips to the World.